 What Is R-Value?

-When selecting winter windows, it’s important to look for options that have an optimal balance of a low U-Value and a high R-Value.
+When selecting winter windows, it’s important to look for options that have an optimal balance of a low U-value and a high R-value.
 This combination ensures that your windows are equipped to offer the best defense against the cold, keeping your home energy-efficient and comfortable throughout the winter months.

 By understanding these values, you can make a more informed decision when upgrading or replacing your winter windows.
 Not only will this enhance your home’s thermal comfort, but it also contributes to reducing energy costs, making your investment in high-quality winter windows a wise and cost-effective choice for your New England home.